nshanbhag123/Niche-Adaptation-of-S.-epidermidis-in-the-Healthy-Female-Microbiota/README.md

 # Niche Adaptation of Staphylococcus epidermidis in the Healthy Female Microbiota

-This is code related to the paper: "Strain-Level Genomic Analysis Reveals Cross-Site Colonization and Niche Adaptation of Staphylococcus epidermidis in the Healthy Female Microbiota" conducted in the work of Sandra Jablonska, Niru Shanbhag, Alex Kula, and Catherine Putonti
+This is code is related to the paper: "Strain-Level Genomic Analysis Reveals Cross-Site Colonization and Niche Adaptation of Staphylococcus epidermidis in the Healthy Female Microbiota" conducted in the work of Sandra Jablonska, Niru Shanbhag, Alex Kula, and Catherine Putonti

 ## Abstract